cgwire/kitsu/README.md

 [VueJS](https://vuejs.org/v2/guide/) framework extended with the [Vuex](https://vuex.vuejs.org) plugin.

-We chosed this technology for its very clear and exhaustive documentation.
+We chosed this technology for its clear and exhaustive documentation.

 ### Setting up a development environment

-Prior to setting up the Kitsu development environment make sure you have to grab this:
+Prior to setting up the Kitsu development environment make sure you have to the following elements installed:

 * Node.js 6.x
 * A Zou development instance up and running on port 5000